simmonn/solr2es/README.rst

     {"nested_a_b": {"name": "nested.a.b"}}

-5. Use the property *name* with some regex groups capture to rename a bulk of Solr in Elasticsearch.
+5. Use the property *name* with some regex groups capture to rename a bulk of Solr fields in Elasticsearch.
 This will rename all the fields prefixed by *solr_* into *elasticsearch_*.

 ::